yig/graphics662-pipeline/README.md

 Be creative!
 Make use of the uniform `uTime`, which stores the seconds since the program was launched.
-Declare it in your shader as `uniform float uTime;` Be sure to change `TimerMilliseconds` in the scene JSON file to something like 16 (which corresponds to 60 frames-per-second).
-See `sphere.vs` for an example.
+Declare it in your shader as `uniform float uTime;` Be sure to set `TimerMilliseconds` in the scene JSON file to a non-negative number (16 corresponds to 60 frames-per-second).
+See `sphere.json` for an example.

 ## 5. Additional bonus points (variable)